What is C2PA? A Guide to Content Provenance

 The Future is Verifiable

 The strategy of chasing increasingly sophisticated fakes is unsustainable.
 The future of digital trust depends on building an ecosystem where authenticity is verifiable by default.
 C2PA provides the technical foundation for this ecosystem.
-While the standard itself is complex, platforms like Lumethic are focused on providing accessible tools that integrate content provenance into seamless professional workflows.
+While the standard itself is complex, platforms like Lumethic are focused on providing accessible tools that integrate content provenance into professional workflows.
 Adopting this standard is an investment in a more transparent and trustworthy digital future.

 Frequently Asked Questions (FAQ)